Zayed Khan: Career

 In 2008, Khan had the leading role as a news reporter in Apoorva Lakhia's Mission Istaanbul opposite Vivek Oberoi.
 He also starred in the Bollywood remake of Rain Man, Yuvvraaj with Salman Khan, Katrina Kaif and Anil Kapoor.

 The following year, he featured in the underwater action thriller Blue.
 At the time of its release, the film broke the record for having the highest budget for a Bollywood film.
 It had an excellent opening weekend on Diwali, collecting ₹480 million, but was a below-average grosser.
 He also filmed Sharafat Gayi Tel Lene, a comedy thriller film.
 However, it ran into production hassles and was released in 2015.

-Khan had a special appearance as an unfaithful fiancé in the 2010 Ranbir Kapoor–Priyanka Chopra starrer, Anjaana Anjaani.
+Khan played a supporting role as an unfaithful fiancé in the 2010 Ranbir Kapoor–Priyanka Chopra starrer, Anjaana Anjaani.

 In 2011, the actor ventured into production with his co-owned production house, Born Free Entertainment along with friend and actress Dia Mirza and her husband, Sahil Sanga.
 Their first film, Love Breakups Zindagi, was released on 7 October 2011, and was met with a lukewarm response.

 In 2012, Khan played a supporting role in Tezz, which stars Anil Kapoor and Ajay Devgan in the lead.

 In August 2017, Khan made his television debut on a show called Haasil playing the role of Ranvir Raichand opposite Vatsal Sheth and Nikita Dutta.
 The show premiered in October 2017.

 Personal life

 Khan married his high school sweetheart Malaika Parekh on 20 November 2005.
 In an interview, Malaika stated that Zayed proposed four times to her and she has four rings from him.
 They are of exactly the same age and they both studied in Kodaikanal International School.
 They first became acquainted with each other in 1995.

 The couple have two sons, born in 2008 and 2011.
-In 2008, Khan gave up smoking upon the birth of his first son, in order to ensure that his children grew up without accepting any bad habits as normal.
+In 2008, Khan gave up smoking upon the birth of his first son, to ensure that his children grew up without accepting any bad habits as normal.